 Powers of Court

-In civil cases brought by governmental entities to enforce environmental laws, courts are generally authorized to require violators of environmental legal requirements to pay penalties and to undertake injunctive relief to abate the violation or address the environmental impacts of the violation.
-In a criminal case, individual defendants who plead guilty or are convicted at trial can generally be ordered to pay a fine and to serve time in prison.
-Depending upon the facts of each case, the fine amount and prison sentence can be substantial.
-The primary factors that the US courts consider in imposing such a sentence include:
+In civil cases brought by governmental entities, courts are generally authorized to require violators of environmental legal requirements to pay penalties and to undertake injunctive relief to abate the violation or address the environmental impacts of the violation.
+In a criminal case, defendants found guilty can be ordered to pay a fine and to serve time in prison.

 Defenses and Indemnities

-Under most federal and state environmental statutes, statutes of limitations (five years is common) apply to limit the time period for bringing claims of violations of environmental laws.
-Given the highly specific and complex nature of environmental statutes and regulations, most defenses focus on issues of statutory or regulatory interpretation.
-Factual defenses are also available.
-A liable party could have indemnity rights against other parties or be a party to contracts with other parties under which the violator, in turn, may seek recovery, but such indemnities do not shield the violator from liability to the government.
-In Superfund litigation, in which multiple parties can be liable, courts have generally held that liability is strict and joint and several (subject to potential divisibility defenses).
+Under most federal and state environmental statutes, statutes of limitations (five years is common) apply to limit the time period within which claims of violations of environmental law can be brought.
+Given the highly specific and complex nature of environmental statutes and regulations, most defenses raised focus on issues of regulatory or statutory interpretation.
+Factual defenses are available as well.
+A liable party could have indemnity rights against other parties or be a party to contracts with other parties under which the violator, in turn, may seek recovery, but the violator may not use such indemnities as shields from liability to the government.
+In Superfund litigation, in which multiple parties can be liable, courts have historically held that liability is strict and joint and several, although recent US Supreme Court case law may have modified those holdings regarding joint and several liabilities.
 Further, liability under Superfund in most instances is not based on a violation of law, and the statute is applied retroactively to impose liability for historic waste disposal that often occurred many years in the past.

 Directors' or Officers' Defenses